iszczesniak/cpp/unique_ptr/index.md

 When an exception is thrown, the data previously allocated (or any other resource acquired) and not required any longer because of the exception, should be deleted (or released).
-When programming with raw pointers, we should release the memory in the catch block, as shown in the example below, where we have to declare `p` before the try block, so that it's accessible in the catch block, which complicates the code.
+When programming with raw pointers, we can release the memory in the catch block, as shown in the example below.
+We have to declare `p` before the try block, so that it's accessible in the catch block, and that complicates the code.

 {% highlight c++ %}